Image courtesy of Shutterstock

 Laminated glass has a long history of applications.
 Despite it, many are concerned about its issues with de-lamination, a reduction in the adhesive that bonds the glass panes and the inter-layer together.

 Where Does It Occur?

-De-lamination, otherwise known as edge or inter-layer staining, is a phenomenon that typically occurs around a fixing or at the edge of the glass pane.
-This staining is usually most pervasive in laminated glass panes where an inter-layer called Poly-vinyl Butyral (PVB) is used.
+De-lamination, otherwise known as edge or inter-layer staining, is a phenomenon that typically occurs around fixing or at the edge of the glass pane.
+This staining usually most pervasive in safety glass panes where an inter-layer called Poly-vinyl Butyral (PVB) is used.

 What Causes Laminated Safety Glass to De-laminate?